Disney's Caribbean Beach Resort Review

 Caribbean Beach actually has six pools.
 Five of these are smaller “village” pools in the center of each area.
 These aren’t notable, so here’s a picture of one.

 The feature pool at Caribbean Beach is “Fuentes Del Morro” pool.
-Best I can tell, “Fuentes Del Morro” translates to something like “springs / fountains of nose? hill?”
-Anyone know what “morro” means in this context?
-(Update: The comments discuss that ‘morro’ translates to ‘promontory’ or, contextually, ‘fort’, and that “Fort of Fountains” is probably the best translation.
-See an example of this usage here.)
+The comments to this post discuss that ‘morro’ translates to ‘promontory’ or, contextually, ‘fort’, and that “Fort of Fountains” is probably the best translation.
+See an example of this usage here.

 Disney describes the Fuentes Del Morro pool as a “pirate’s paradise” themed to a “colonial Spanish fortress.”
 Truth be told, it is pretty cool.